greatislander/c2lc-project-website/src/activities/goal-based-sequences.md

 ## Level Up!

 Learners can create their own program to add a specific challenge to their mission.
-An example would be picking up a farmer on their way to visit a farm animal or avoiding quick sand in their jungle safari adventure.
+An example would be avoiding quick sand in their jungle safari adventure.